quickwit-oss/quickwit/README.md

 # 💡 Features

-- Up to 10x cheaper on average compared to Elastic - [learn how](https://quickwit.io/blog/commoncrawl)
 - Index data persisted on object storage
-- Indexed JSON documents with or without a strict schema (JSON Field)
+- Indexed JSON documents with or without a strict schema
 - Ingest, Search & Aggregation API Elasticsearch compatible
 - Lightweight Embedded UI
+- Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy
+- Works out of the box with sensible defaults
+- Optimized for multi-tenancy.
+Add and scale tenants with no overhead costs
 - Cloud-native: Kubernetes ready
 - Add and remove nodes in seconds
-- Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy
+- Decoupled compute & storage
 - Sleep like a log: all your indexed data is safely stored on object storage (AWS S3...)
-- Optimized for multi-tenancy.
-Add and scale tenants with no overhead costs
-- Exactly-once semantics
+- Ingest your documents with exactly-once semantics
 - Kafka-native ingestion
 - Search stream API that notably unlocks full-text search in ClickHouse
-- Decoupled compute & storage
-- Works out of the box with sensible defaults

 ### 🔮 Upcoming Features